-15.3 MEDIATION

-- 15.3.1 Strike "binding dispute resolution" and insert "any or all remedies at law or in equity' - 15.3.2 first sentence, delete "administered by the American Arbitration Association in accordance with its Construction Industry Mediation Procedure in effect on the date of the Agreement," Strike "binding dispute resolution" and insert "remedies at law and in equity".
+- 15.3 MEDIATION - 15.3.1 Strike "binding dispute resolution" and insert "any or all remedies at law or in equity". - In the first sentence, delete "administered by the American Arbitration Association in accordance with its Construction Industry Mediation Procedure in effect on the date of the Agreement," Strike "binding dispute resolution" and insert "remedies at law and in equity". - 15.4 ARBITRATION

-ARBITRATION 15.4